Hemsworth: Transport

 Hemsworth lies at the crossing point of the Barnsley to Pontefract and the Wakefield to Doncaster roads.
 The junction where these roads cross, Cross Hill, is the heart of the original village, where the parish church and the George & Dragon inn still face each other.
 The A628 road, which forms the Barnsley to Pontefract road, bypasses Hemsworth to its south and east.

 Stagecoach provides bus service 28 from Barnsley to Pontefract which serves Hemsworth's bus station.
 Service 195, run by Arriva Yorkshire, links Hemsworth and Wakefield via Ryhill.
 The Upton to Wakefield services 496 and 497 call at Hemsworth bus station, as does service 36 run by Waterson bus and coach between South Elmsall and Barnsley.

-The nearest railway station is in Fitzwilliam, the station at Hemsworth was closed in 1967.
+The nearest railway station is in Fitzwilliam, the station at Hemsworth was closed in 1967, while the other railway station on the Hull and Barnsley Railway closed in the 1930s.

 Education

-Primary schools in Hemsworth are St Helen's CE Primary School, Grove Lea Primary School and Sacred Heart Catholic Primary.
-The secondary schools are the West End Academy and the Outwood Academy Hemsworth, which was set up in 1921 as Hemsworth Grammar School, the first secondary school in Hemsworth after Archbishop Holgate school relocated to Barnsley in 1888.
+Primary schools in Hemsworth are St Helen's CE Primary School, West End Academy, Grove Lea Primary School and Sacred Heart Catholic Primary.
+The only secondary school is the Outwood Academy Hemsworth, which was set up in 1921 as Hemsworth Grammar School, the first secondary school in Hemsworth after Archbishop Holgate school relocated to Barnsley in 1888.

 Hemsworth had an FE college for many years.
 Hemsworth Mining and Technical college offered day release to mining apprentices as well as a range of other academic and vocational courses.
 It closed in the 1990s.

 Media

-The local weekly newspaper, the Hemsworth and South Elmsall Express, is edited by Gavin Murray and published by JPIMedia, the parent company of Yorkshire Post Newspapers and which also publishes The Scotsman and scores of local papers and websites.
+The local weekly newspaper, the Hemsworth and South Elmsall Express, is edited by Gavin Murray and published by National World, the parent company of Yorkshire Post Newspapers and which also publishes The Scotsman and scores of local papers and websites.